Parallel entangling gate operations and two-way quantum communication in spin chains: Advantages of the parallelism

-To highlight the advantages offered by our parallel gate operation protocol, in TABLE~\ref{table2} we report $\mathcal{F}^{max}$ and the optimal time $\tau$ for simultaneously implanting $M=4$ entangling gates across a chain of length $N{=}4$.
-Surprisingly, for the both strategies, the average gate fidelities are steadily high and comparable with the case of single entangling gate, i.e., $M{=}1$.
-Moreover, a comparison between desired gate duration $\tau$ for different $M$ shows that increasing the number of gates does not change the gate duration domain, which means that our protocol remarkably accelerates the rate of implementing two-qubit gates with no extra cost.
+To highlight the advantages offered by our parallel gate operation protocol, in TABLE~\ref{table2} we report $\mathcal{F}^{max}$ and the optimal time $\tau$ for simultaneously implanting $M{=}1,{\ldots},4$ entangling gates across a chain of length $N{=}4$.
+On the contrary to the previous sections, here, we restrict the time interval to $t{\in}[1,100]/J$ and find the optimal time $\tau$ over this time period.
+Interestingly, for both strategies, the average gate fidelities are steadily high and a comparison between the desired gate durations, $\tau$, for achieving this fidelities shows that the operation rate of our protocol for $M{>}1$ is always faster than the $M$ sequential implementations of the gate.
+To have a quantitative analysis, we focus on the case of $M{=}4$.
+In the sequential strategy, one has to operate the gate $M$ times while in the parallel protocol all the $M$ gates are performed simultaneously.
+Using the data shown in TABLE~\ref{table2}, we can see that in the sequential strategy one has to apply $G_1$ for $M{=}4$ subsequent times which results in the total time of $\tau_{\text{seq}}{=}4 {\times} 53 {=} 212$ for $\bm{S1}$ and $\tau_{\text{seq}}{=}4 {\times}80{=}320$ for $\bm{S2}$.
+While the parallel protocol only demands $\tau_{\text{par}}{=}81$ for $\bm{S1}$ and $\tau_{\text{par}}{=}88$ for $\bm{S2}$ through a single operation.
+This shows that, in the strategy $\bm{S2}$ ($\bm{S1}$), the parallel implementation of the entangling gates is $3.6$ ($2.6$) times faster than the sequential approach.
+These results indicate that, irrespective of the adapted strategy, our parallel protocol remarkably accelerates the rate of implementing two-qubit gates with no extra cost.